From Content to Audience: A Multimodal Annotation Framework for Broadcast Television Analytics

-\textbf{Taxonomy design is a first-order engineering decision.} Recurring error patterns --- semantic collapse in topic classification, perceptual confusion in environment recognition --- were attributable to label structure rather than model limitations.
-Overlapping or underspecified categories introduce systematic ambiguity that additional modality or model capacity cannot resolve.
-Label taxonomy should be treated as a core engineering artifact subject to iterative refinement, not a fixed annotation schema.
+\textbf{Speech and text beat video for the language-oriented tasks.} Video pipelines do not systematically outperform frame configurations: under a controlled within-model comparison, most matched gaps are statistical ties and the few significant effects are model-specific and of opposite sign, not a function of model size (degradation under extended multimodal context shows up mainly in the smaller video-only models).
+Video ingestion should be a conditional design choice, validated per task and per model before its cost is accepted.

-\textbf{Automated annotation pipelines enable scalable computational studies of television content.} The deployment shows that LLM-based annotation can support large-scale computational analysis of broadcast programming.
-Tasks that would be impractical to perform manually --- such as longitudinal content audits, cross-channel comparisons, or genre evolution studies --- become feasible when annotation operates at inference speed.
+\textbf{Metadata is the cheapest high-impact lever.} Isolating each textual increment, episode-level metadata was the dominant driver for \emph{entity resolution}---outweighing transcription quality there at negligible token cost---whereas speech transcripts, not metadata, drove topic.
+In a deployment, cheap structured side information is often more valuable than a heavier perceptual modality for the tasks it targets.

-However, research designs must account for the pipeline’s error profile.
-Systematic biases in label assignment (e.g., environment misclassification or topic conflation) propagate into downstream analyses and may distort aggregate results if left unmodeled.
-Computational studies based on automated annotations should therefore include uncertainty estimates or reliability proxies, and findings derived from borderline categories should be interpreted as indicative rather than definitive.
+\textbf{Taxonomy design is a first-order engineering decision.} Recurring errors---semantic collapse between adjacent topics, perceptual confusion between similar environments---were attributable to label structure, not model capacity: overlapping or underspecified categories introduce systematic ambiguity that no extra modality resolves.
+The taxonomy should be a maintained engineering artifact, not a fixed schema.